Tyk Self-Managed

 systemd

-For systemd, either systemctl or service commands may be utilised.
+For systemd, either systemctl or service commands may be utilized.

 The service command can usually be used with SysVinit scripts, as well as invoking them directly.